Dominic Calvert-Lewin Next Club Odds: Newcastle Favourites After Wilson Exit

 Share On Your Network

-Dominic Calvert-Lewin Next Club Odds: Chelsea Hot Favourites For Ex-Everton Ace
+Dominic Calvert-Lewin Next Club Odds: Newcastle Favourites After Wilson Exit

 © PA

-Dominic Calvert-Lewin is looking for a new club after making the decision to leave Everton and betting sites are adjusting their odds as to where he might be playing next season.
+Dominic Calvert-Lewin is attracting plenty of interest after making the decision to leave Everton and betting sites are weighing up where he could be playing this season.

 Posting on Instagram, Calvert-Lewin said: "After nine remarkable years I've made the incredibly difficult decision - together with my family - to begin a new chapter in my career.